byungjinmoon/Feedback-Delay-Network-FDN-/README.md

 The FDN can be seen as a vector feedback comb filter, obtained by replacing the delay line with a diagonal delay matrix, and replacing the feedback gain by the product of a diagonal matrix times an orthogonal matrix.

+* How to implemetation?

+  * comb filter st